nginxinc/nginx-wiki/source/modules/echo.rst

   # Here we assume you would install you nginx under /opt/nginx/.
   $ ./configure --prefix=/opt/nginx \
         --add-module=/path/to/echo-nginx-module

   $ make -j2
   $ make install

-Download the latest version of the release tarball of this module from `echo-nginx-module file list <https://github.com/agentzh/echo-nginx-module/tags>`_.
+Download the latest version of the release tarball of this module from :github:`echo-nginx-module file list <agentzh/echo-nginx-module/tags>`.

-Also, this module is included and enabled by default in the `ngx_openresty bundle <http://openresty.org>`_.
+Also, this module is included and enabled by default in the `ngx_openresty bundle <http://openresty.org>`__.

-.. _nginx compatibility:
+.. _echo.compatibility:

 Compatibility
 -------------